munaciella/macos-portfolio/public/markdown/about-me.md

 ## Biography

 Hey there!
-I am a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/).
-Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) from [Boston University](https://www.bu.edu/) and my bachelor’s degree in [Software Engineering](http://sse.tongji.edu.cn/) from [Tongji University](https://www.tongji.edu.cn/).
+I am a Junior Software Engineer looking for my next role to build great applications that can make a difference.

-I'm trying to find a balance between research and engineering.
+I'm trying to build a better world one line of code at a time.

-My current research interests primarily focus on understanding and enhancing the continuity, generalizability, efficiency, and other key properties of machine learning.
-I am also interested in large multimodal models.
+I'm currently working on building a strong portfolio.
+I have previously worked at [Northcoders](https://www.northcoders.com), [Tech Returners](https://www.techreturners.com) and Ultimate Hero.

 I'm also learning web development and building machine learning software and systems.